-Patricia’s journey in care started in 2013 when she initially saw IBJI’s Dr. Gary Shapiro, Orthopedic Surgeon with Fellowship Training in Spine, for her back pain.
+Patricia’s journey toward wellness started in 2013 when she initially saw IBJI’s Dr. Gary Shapiro, a fellowship-trained orthopedic spine surgeon, for her sciatica (radiculopathy) back pain.

-Patricia saw Dr. Shapiro on June 9, 2020 at IBJI’s Glenview doctors’ office.
-Dr. Shapiro said “When Patricia came in to see me, her sciatica was causing a lot of back pain and pain in her left leg.
+Dr. Shapiro said, “When Patricia came in to see me, her sciatica was causing a lot of back pain and pain in her left leg.
 She explained to me that since I last saw her, she had surgery and was trying different pain medications but it was not getting better.
-I took a look at her xrays and saw a lot of degenerative changes.
-Based on those degenerative findings and her complaints, I prescribed a Medrol Dospak, which is a powerful anti-inflammatory.
-We then saw her the following week and administered an epidural steroid injection.”
+I took a look at her X-rays and saw a lot of degenerative changes.”